rust-lang/rustc-dev-guide/src/tests/ui.md

 The compiler output is normalized to eliminate output difference between platforms, mainly about filenames.

-The following strings replace their corresponding values:
+Compiletest makes the following replacements on the compiler output:

-- `$DIR`: The directory where the test is defined.
+- The directory where the test is defined is replaced with `$DIR`.
-  - Example: `/path/to/rust/src/test/ui/error-codes`
+  Example: `/path/to/rust/src/test/ui/error-codes`
-- `$SRC_DIR`: The root source directory.
-  - Example: `/path/to/rust/src`
-- `$TEST_BUILD_DIR`: The base directory where the test's output goes.
+- The directory to the standard library source is replaced with `$SRC_DIR`.
-  - Example: `/path/to/rust/build/x86_64-unknown-linux-gnu/test/ui`
+  Example: `/path/to/rust/library`

-Additionally, the following changes are made:

-- Line and column numbers for paths in `$SRC_DIR` are replaced with `LL:CC`.
+- Line and column numbers for paths in `$SRC_DIR` are replaced with `LL:COL`.
+  This helps ensure that changes to the layout of the standard library do not cause widespread changes to the `.stderr` files.
+  Example: `$SRC_DIR/alloc/src/sync.rs:53:46`
-  For example, `/path/to/rust/library/core/src/clone.rs:122:8` is replaced with `$SRC_DIR/core/src/clone.rs:LL:COL`.
+- The base directory where the test's output goes is replaced with `$TEST_BUILD_DIR`.

-  Note: The line and column numbers for `-->` lines pointing to the test are *not* normalized, and left as-is.
-This ensures that the compiler continues to point to the correct location, and keeps the stderr files readable.
-  Ideally all line/column information would be retained, but small changes to the source causes large diffs, and more frequent merge conflicts and test errors.
-See also `-Z ui-testing` below which applies additional line number normalization.
+  This only comes up in a few rare circumstances.
+  Example: `/path/to/rust/build/x86_64-unknown-linux-gnu/test/ui`
-- `\t` is replaced with an actual tab character.
+- Tabs are replaced with `\t`.
-- Error line annotations like `//~ ERROR some message` are removed.
 - Backslashes (`\`) are converted to forward slashes (`/`) within paths (using a heuristic).
 This helps normalize differences with Windows-style paths.
 - CRLF newlines are converted to LF.
+- Error line annotations like `//~ ERROR some message` are removed.
+- Various v0 and legacy symbol hashes are replaced with placeholders like `[HASH]` or `<SYMBOL_HASH>`.

 Additionally, the compiler is run with the `-Z ui-testing` flag which causes the compiler itself to apply some changes to the diagnostic output to make it more suitable for UI testing.
 For example, it will anonymize line numbers in the output (line numbers prefixing each source line are replaced with `LL`).
 In extremely rare situations, this mode can be disabled with the header command `// compile-flags: -Z ui-testing=no`.

+Note: The line and column numbers for `-->` lines pointing to the test are *not* normalized, and left as-is.
+This ensures that the compiler continues to point to the correct location, and keeps the stderr files readable.
+Ideally all line/column information would be retained, but small changes to the source causes large diffs, and more frequent merge conflicts and test errors.

 Sometimes these built-in normalizations are not enough.
 In such cases, you may provide custom normalization rules using the header commands, e.g.